If you want to know what beta-alanine is, why people take it, and whether or not it can benefit you, then you want to read this article.

 When you look at the data, 4.8 grams is slightly more effective than 2 grams but there isn’t too much of a difference when the supplement is taken every day.

-Like creatine, beta-alanine also seems to benefit from a “loading phase,” which allows it to accumulate carnosine in the muscles faster.
+Like creatine, beta-alanine also seems to benefit from a “loading phase,” which allows for a faster accumulation of carnosine in the muscles.

 In this way, a higher dosage allows you to realize the benefits faster.